 The Federal Odometer Tampering Law

 According to the National Highway Traffic Safety Administration, the federal odometer law prohibits the disconnection, resetting, or alteration of a motor vehicle's odometer with intent to change the number of miles indicated thereon.
 This law applies to a vehicle of any age, no matter who is selling it.
-The law also requires the seller to write the mileage indicated on the odometer on the vehicle’s title when ownership is transferred.
+This law also requires the seller to write the mileage indicated on the odometer on the vehicle’s title when ownership is transferred.
 If the seller knows this number to be inaccurate, he is also required to provide a written disclosure of this fact.
-This is the part of the law that does not apply to vehicles older than 10 years.
-Because cars this old may have changed hands many times, the most recent seller can’t be expected to know if the odometer has ever been tampered with.
-However, a savvy buyer will look for signs that the odometer has been changed.
+If the vehicle is 10 years old or older, however, the seller can simply note that no disclosure is required or write “exempt” in the space for where the odometer disclosure is made.
+Even if the vehicle is considered “exempt,” if the seller does not write “exempt” and makes a mileage disclosure on the odometer disclosure form, this statement must be accurate or it’s a violation of the Odometer Law, as well as a violation of that state’s deceptive trade practices act, and possibly fraud.
+Since the vehicle may have had multiple prior owners, the seller may not know the mileage history of the vehicle being considered, and thus can truthfully state that the odometer reading is actual mileage to the best of his or her knowledge, a savvy buyer will look for signs that the odometer has been changed.

 Buyer Beware With Used Cars